 house no. 3

-House No. 3 is a two-story structure nestled on a narrow venice beach lot.
-With a large open floor plan connecting the interior with the exterior the spaces merge throughout the lower section of the house.
-A walnut slatted screen element connects the lower spaces with a linear vaulted space at the upper story.
+House No. 3 expands from an existing bungalow as a two-story structure nestled on a narrow venice beach lot.
+The new space is a large open floor plan connecting the interior with the exterior.
+Spaces merge throughout the lower section of the house while a walnut slatted screen element connects the lower floor with a linear vaulted space at the upper story.

 location los angeles california type single family home size 3,500 sq ft client reserved group budget 850,000 project team shannon han, hunter knight, christopher day, matthew rivera status completed